Skip to main content

 What You'll See:

-• Total response count
+• Boxes showing response count for each rating

 Example Display: